amirali1412/marvel-quiz/README.md

 -Colour Scheme

     The three main colours used are black, red, and white.
+The reason I wanted to use these colors is because these are the colours that I thought identify best with Marvel.

 -Typography